Honeylocust Plant Bugs Identification Guide

 +

-No. While heavy feeding can cause significant leaf loss, honeylocust trees almost always recover by producing a second flush of leaves later in the season.
-However, repeated heavy infestations over several years can stress the tree and weaken its overall health.
+No. Heavy feeding can cause a lot of leaf loss, but honeylocust trees almost always bounce back by growing a second round of leaves later in the season.
+That said, if the problem comes back year after year, it can stress the tree and weaken it over time.

 When are honeylocust plant bugs active?